heinzermch/heinzermch.github.io/_posts/2025-01-05-on-rlhf-dpo-and-ppo.md

 $$ \hat{g} = \hat{E_t} \bigg( \nabla_{\theta} \log \Big(\pi_{\theta} (a_t \mid s_t)\Big) \hat{A_t} \bigg)$$

 The hats over $$g$$ and $$E$$ denote that we empirically estimate the quantities over a batch of samples.
 Typically alternating between sampling and optimization.
-In this case we gradient extimate $$\hat{g}$$ is obtained by differentiating the loss function:
+In this case the gradient estimate $$\hat{g}$$ is obtained by differentiating the loss function:

 $$L^{PG}(\theta) = \hat{E_t} \bigg( \log \big(\pi_{\theta}(a_t \mid s_t) \big) \hat{A_t} \bigg)$$

 ### Trust Region Methods
-Unconstrained optimization has been problematic for large updates and can derail training.
+Unconstrained optimization is problematic for large updates and can derail the training.
 Trust region methods try to mitigate this by only updating within a small trusted region where we believe that the approximation of the objective function is reasonably accurate.
 How do we define the trusted region?
 By ensuring that the KL-Divergence between the original and the updated policy stays small.

-A typical method is Trust Region Policy Optimization (TRPO) which
+A typical method is Trust Region Policy Optimization (TRPO) which is a constrained optimization:

 $$\begin{align*}
 \text{maximize} \: & \hat{E_t} \bigg[ \frac{\pi_{\theta}(a_t \mid s_t)}{\pi_{\theta_{old}}(a_t \mid s_t)} \hat{A_t} \bigg] \\